DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-6. Click on the play button on VMware and then Windows 10/11 will begin the installation process.
+6. Click the play button in VMware, and the installation process for Windows 10/11 will begin.

 <br>
  <br>

-7. Chose the appropriate options for "Language to install:, "Time and currency format:, and Keyboard or input method: " pertaining to you.
+7. Choose the appropriate options for 'Language to install,' 'Time and currency format,' and 'Keyboard or input method' that pertain to you.
    <br>
    <br>